 Many people can even suffer a little from something called “imposter syndrome.”
 They’re usually high-achievers who doubt their own talent despite their many accomplishments.
 Think of it as modesty gone awry- it’s more common than you’d think!

-For example, we employ lots of healthcare assistants who’ve been exceptional stay-at-home parents in the past.
-Although they may not realize it, they have significant transferable skills that are a great fit for a job in home care.
+For example, we employ lots of carers who’ve been exceptional stay-at-home parents in the past.
+Although they may not realise it, they have significant transferable skills that are a great fit for a job in home care.
 Here are some of them:

 - Time management